 Regional hegemony and control of the Tibetan plateau

-The frozen conflict on the long Indo-Chinese border across the Himalayas includes large disputed territories.
+The frozen conflict on the long Indo-Chinese border across the Himalayas includes large disputed territories, which are essential if China is to be a hegemony.
 China claims the Indian State of Arunachal Pradesh, a territory the size of Austria with some 1.4 million inhabitants in the Eastern Himalayas.
 The smaller Doklam Plateau, a short stretch of the border between China and Bhutan, is also at stake.

 On the western side, China occupies parts of Kashmir, 30,000 square kilometers of Ladakh highlands.
 Inhabited by a few nomads only, the area is situated 3,500 meters above sea level and is mostly covered by salt lakes.
 However, the region is of great geostrategic importance.
 Armed clashes, some leading to casualties, occur regularly.